 - Alter intervals, but only in complete increments.

-If you decide to build your project management timeline in Lucidchart (see our templates below), watch this tutorial for additional tips.
+If you decide to build your project management timeline in Lucidchart, visit our project management template library for other project tracking ideas.

 Project management timeline templates

 Use these project management timeline templates to get you started!

 Ready to get started?
 Timelines make it easy to keep the entire project on track.
 Give stakeholders a realistic projection for the project and communicate expectations.